Teja-pydahsoft/Student-Data-Management-Application/DATABASE_MIGRATION_GUIDE.md

 1. ✅ The table is created
 2. ✅ You can configure document requirements in Settings → Document Requirements
 3. ✅ Students can upload documents based on their course type (UG/PG)
-4. ✅ Documents will be stored in Google Drive during submission approval
+4. ✅ Documents will be stored in S3 during submission approval

 ### No Other Migrations Needed

-- **Google Drive Integration**: Uses existing `student_data` JSON field - no migration needed
+- **S3 Integration**: Uses existing `student_data` JSON field - no migration needed
 - **Form Fields**: Uses existing `forms` table - no migration needed
 - **APAAR ID**: Can be added as a regular form field - no migration needed